Marie Killilea: Education

 She attended Mount St. Vincent Academy in Riverdale, New York and the Katharine Gibbs Business School.

 Cancer

 In 1969, Marie was told by her doctors that she had a recurrence of lung cancer and had only three months to live.
 On referral, she went to Mercy Catholic Medical Center in Philadelphia for treatment by Dr. Isaac Djerassi.
 He prescribed huge doses of Methotrexate, a powerful drug, and in eight months, every trace of her cancer was reportedly eradicated.

 Death

-Marie Killilea died in 1991, aged 78.
+Marie Killilea died in 1991 at age 78.

 Writings

-Marie Killilea wrote a biography of her daughter, called simply Karen, which became a best seller in 1952.
-It detailed Karen Killilea's struggle to overcome the limitations of her cerebral palsy and her family's fight to help her lead a satisfying life.
+Marie Killilea wrote a biography of her daughter, Karen, which became a best-seller in 1952.
+It detailed Karen Killilea's struggle to overcome the limitations of her cerebral palsy, and her family's fight to help her lead a satisfying life.
 A sequel, With Love From Karen, was published in 1963.
 The original was re-released in 1999.
-She also wrote a version of the story for children called "Wren".
+She also wrote a version of the story for children, "Wren".